Statement by the President and CEO Håkan Buskhe:

 Sales in the first three quarters amounted to SEK 24,855 million (22,138), corresponding to an organic growth of 11 per cent.
 The increase is mainly driven by business area Dynamics but also from strong development in other business areas.

 Operating income amounted to SEK 1,739 million (1,142) with an operating margin of 7.0 per cent (5.2).
 Saab has continued to strongly focus on implementation and delivery of key milestone projects, while at the same time, it is important to efficiently develop the smaller sized and recurring businesses.

 Efforts to improve efficiency and increase productivity are continuing and the measures taken are reflected in the period’s stronger operating margin compared to the third quarter of 2018.
 The work to adapt the product portfolio is also making progress.
 Digitalization and automation of operations are continuing and during the quarter several steps were taken to more efficiently manage markets and sales, such as the appointment of Chief Marketing Officer, who will become a member of the Group Management.

 Operational cash flow

-The operating margin in 2018, excluding material non-recurring items, is expected to improve compared to 2017, bringing Saab a step closer to its financial goal: an operating margin of 10 per cent per year over a business cycle.
+The operating margin in 2019, excluding material non-recurring items, is expected to improve compared to 2018, bringing Saab a step closer to its long-term financial goal: an operating margin of 10 per cent per year over a business cycle.